I was born in Kanagawa, Japan.

 「漢方薬絵ずかん」出版

-In 1995, I experienced the Great Hanshin Earthquake.
+In 1995, I experienced the Great Hanshin-Awaji Earthquake.

-That moment was a turning point—forcing me to face the fragility of life and deeply re-examine what it means to live as a human being.
+It became a major turning point in my life, compelling me to confront the fragility of life and society, as well as the strength and sincerity of human beings.
+It forced me to deeply reconsider what it truly means to live as a human being.

-In 2011, following the Great East Japan Earthquake, I volunteered in Matsushima, Miyagi Prefecture, offering acupuncture treatments to people living in evacuation shelters.
+In 2011, after the Great East Japan Earthquake, I volunteered independently in Matsushima, Miyagi Prefecture, offering acupuncture treatments to people living in evacuation shelters.
+The devastation caused by the tsunami was beyond imagination.

-Even without electricity, a single needle can help bring healing.
+Even without electricity, a single needle can bring healing.

 Even without needles, the warmth of hands can ease pain.

-And most importantly, the simple act of being present with compassion can shine light into the deepest sorrow.
+And above all, simply being present with compassion can bring light into profound sorrow.

-This, I came to understand, is the very essence of Eastern medicine.
+This, I believe, is the essence of Eastern medicine.

 はり師・きゅう師